Photo Source: CLP Group & SASAC

 International Tug Network

-South China Towing set up its first joint venture company, Beibu Gulf Towing (Fang Cheng Gang) Co Ltd, in the People's Republic of China (PRC) with the Port Authority of Fang Cheng Gang in Guangxi, China.
+South China Towing set up its first joint venture company, Beibu Gulf Towing (Fang Cheng Gang) Co Ltd, in the People’s Republic of China (PRC) with the Port Authority of Fang Cheng Gang in Guangxi, China.
 On January 1, 2004, Beibu Gulf Towing (Fang Cheng Gang) Co Ltd commenced its towage operations with three high-performance tugs at Fang Cheng Gang.
-It has since expanded its tug fleet to nine.
+By 2025, it has expanded its fleet to 12 tug boats.

 Milestones